Turkish Air Force: Inspectorate of Air Forces

 After the establishment of the Republic of Turkey on 29 October 1923, plans were made to form a modern air force.
 Originally consisting of three normal and one naval aviation units, and an air school, the number of units was increased to 10 normal and three naval aviation units.
 Starting in 1924, personnel were sent abroad for flight education.
 In 1925, the Air School was re-established in Eskişehir and its first students graduated that same year.
 In the same year, the Air Force was deployed to take part in a campaign aimed to suppress the Sheikh Said rebellion.
 The Inspectorate of Air Forces was reorganized as the Undersecretariat of the Ministry of Defense in 1928 and new schools were found for non-pilot personnel.
 Some personnel were sent to the United Kingdom and France for training; others were sent to the United States and Italy in 1930.

 From 1932, the air regiments were considered to be a separate combat arm and started training its own personnel.
 Turkish aviators wore blue uniforms from 1933.

 The Air War College (Hava Harp Akademisi) was established in 1937.

-Sabiha Gökçen became the first female fighter pilot in military history in 1937.
-She joined the Turkish Air Force in 1936 and in 1937 took part in the military operation to put down the Dersim Revolt, thus becoming the world's first female air force pilot with battle experience.
-Throughout her career in the Turkish Air Force, which lasted until 1964, Gökçen flew 22 different types of aircraft for more than 8000 hours, 32 of which were active combat and bombardment missions.
-She was selected as the only female pilot for the poster of "The 20 Greatest Aviators in History" published by the United States Air Force in 1996.